john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

+An important concept in composition is spotting when one function call produces an output that is then routed to another function call.
+Often, they will often placed in a variable and then the variable is passed.

+In abstraction, you have two or more things in a peice of code that intertwince together.
+In the example, there are

 Composition is critical to understanding the output of one function becoming the input of another function.

+In the example, below, we have a calculation for shipping rate.
+We have the base price of 10.
+Then, there are three function that subtract, multiply, and increment by one.

 ```JavaScript
 let basePrice = 10;